 In getting to Badachro you will already have driven past the largest hotel in the area, the Shieldaig Lodge Hotel.
 On the shores of the loch, this started life as the grand Victorian shooting lodge for the Shieldaig Forest, and the owners have sought to maintain the country house ambience that comes with this heritage.

-B&B, Badachro, Gairloch, IV21 2AB.
-Located on the hillside
+Badachro, Gairloch, IV21 2AB.
+Located on the hillside overlooking

-overlooking Badachro village and the bay to the east, with views west to the
+Badachro village and the bay to the east, with views west to the Isle of Skye

-Isle of Skye and south over the Torridon mountains, it is hard to think of a
+and south over the Torridon mountains, it is hard to think of a more idyllic

-more idyllic spot than that occupied by Aird Hill.
-Our stylish, comfortable and
+spot than that occupied by Aird Hill.
+Our stylish, comfortable and well

-well equipped rooms have en-suites with power showers and cosy under-floor
+equipped rooms have en-suites with power showers and cosy under-floor heating,

-heating, TV systems and free wireless broadband.
-The Skye Room is a spacious
+TV systems and free wireless broadband.
+The Skye Room is a spacious double room

-double room with a separate seating area with a sofa bed making it ideal for a
+with a separate seating area with a sofa bed making it ideal for a family.
+It

-family.
-It is accessed via its own private balcony.
-Our Mountain & Garden
+is accessed via its own private balcony.
+Our Mountain & Garden rooms are

-rooms are tastefully designed with reclaimed timber floors, white walls and
+tastefully designed with reclaimed timber floors, white walls and woodwork.
+One

-breakfast room has a view that is second to none.
-We also offer evening meals
+a view that is second to none.
+We also offer evening meals of high quality

-of high quality local produce, are licensed and have guest lounge with log
+local produce, are licensed and have guest lounge with log stove.
+Open all

-with reduced rates for children.
-B&B rates are per room per night based on
+for children.
+B&B rates are per room per night based on two adults sharing.